verrazzano/docs/content/en/docs/networking/traffic/net-traffic.md

 | Istio mesh sidecar | Envoy  | vmi-system-grafana-* | verrazzano-system | Grafana in the Istio mesh
 | Istio mesh sidecar | Envoy  | weblogic-operator-* | verrazzano-system | WebLogic operator in the Istio mesh

-## Hybrid Traffic
+## Multi-cluster and Hybrid Traffic
-Some Verrazzano components have mixed traffic accross the aforementioned categories and traffic directions.
-Those components are the Verrazzano API proxy, the OIDC proxy, Prometheus, WebLogic, and Prometheus.
+Some Verrazzano components have mixed traffic across the aforementioned categories and traffic directions.
+Those components are the Verrazzano agent, Verrazzano API proxy, the OIDC proxy, Prometheus, and WebLogic.
 Some of this information is also discussed in other sections of the document, but summarized here.

+### Verrazzano Agent
+In the multi-cluster topology, the Verrazzano platform operator has an agent thread running on the managed cluster that sends requests to the Kubernetes API server on the admin cluster.
+The URL for the admin cluster Kubernetes API server is registered on the managed cluster by the user.

 ### Verrazzano API proxy
+In a multi-cluster topology, the Verrazzano API proxy runs on both the admin and managed clusters.
+On the admin cluster, the API proxy connects to in-cluster Keycloak, using the Keycloak Service.
+On the managed cluster, the API proxy connects to Keycloak on admin cluster through the NGINX Ingress Controller running on the admin cluster.

+### Verrazzano OIDC proxy
+The OIDC proxy runs as a sidecar in the Elasticsearch, Kibana, Prometheus, Grafana pods.
+This proxy also needs to send requests to Keycloak, either in-cluster or through the cluster ingress.
+When a request comes into the ODIC proxy without an authentication header, the proxy sends a request to Keycloak through the NGINX Ingress Controller, so the request exits the cluster.
+Otherwise, the request is sent directly to Keycloak withing the cluster if OIDC is on the admin cluster.
+If OIDC is on the managed cluster then it needs to send requests to Keycloak on the admin cluster.

+### Prometheus
+A single Prometheus service in the cluster scrapes metrics from pods in system components and applications.
+It also scrapes pods in the Istio mesh using HTTPS and outside the mesh using HTTP.
+In the multi-cluster case, the Prometheus on the admin cluster scrapes metrics from the Prometheus on the managed cluster, through the NGINX Ingress Controller on the managed cluster.

+### WebLogic
+The WebLogic operator, a system component, sends request to the application's WebLogic domain.
+Since the operator is in the Istio mesh, the domain must also be in the mesh, or those requests will fail.